SAP-samples/teched2022-DA160/exercises/ex06/README.md

 # Exercise 6 - Uploading Data

-In this exercise, we will create...
+In this exercise, we will create...NEED TO FILL IN

 The files for this exercise are part of the ZIP file you downloaded in the beginning.
 We will now upload the CSV files into the corresponding tables.